 While it might seem strange to go back to your childhood dreams, they might not be far off from what you would be happy doing.
 Sure, not everyone can be an astronaut, but whatever that original goal might have been, the desire to pursue that career likely came from somewhere.

 Think back to that dream job.
 Even if you no longer want it, the past goal could help you figure out what drives you.
 For example, those who wanted to work in law enforcement might be driven by justice or helping people.
 If you wanted to be a teacher, maybe you liked school or working with children.
 Tailor your motivators and your strengths to find that perfect position.

 Sometimes, talking to the people closest to you can help you make more informed decisions, as they see parts of you that you may overlook.
 Ask your loved ones what they think are your strengths, and consider what job would allow you to use those skills.
-You gain a different perspective when you ask others’ opinions.
+You gain a different perspective when you get others’ opinions.
 What you consider your strengths may differ from your family and friends’ perceptions.

-Similar to talking about your dream job as a child, you might think about who you idolized while growing up.
+Similar to talking about your dream job as a child, you might think about whom you idolized while growing up.
 Did you love this person because they helped people?
 Did they have special skills that you desired?
-Did you find similarities between their and your abilities?
+Did you find similarities between their abilities and your own?
 By thinking about why you looked up to this person, you might find a job that would suit you.
 Even if you did not consider it as a child, meditating on it now might help uncover your true goals and desires.
-[Related: How to Be a Good Leader]
+[Read related article: 10 Ways to Become a Better Leader]